 You can also Calculate your C02 emissions by entering the distance travelled by air in km*

 *Our carbon calculator is based on internationally-recognised ICAO methodology, based on average commercial economy flights.
 Our tree cost (2 euro per tree) is based on our European operational costs, from planting to long-term maintenance.
 To calculate your C02 by train, road and rail we suggest using calculator.carbonfootprint.com

-Forests Without Frontiers is the charitable initiative of 'Muzica Without Frontiers CIC', registered in the UK.
-All donations are eligible for tax relief.
 Forests Without Frontiers is a Not for Profit CIC (Community Interest Company) registered in the UK.
 Registration number: 12085301.
 All donations are eligible for tax relief.